Andre-Martin/GoodGame/README.md

 ### What is this Project about

 Our project aims to develop an application tailored for tabletop gaming enthusiasts, providing a user-friendly platform for searching specific tabletop games or inputting criteria to find suitable matches.
-The application will also be considered an educational platform where users are able to ask questions to a chatbot about game rules, recommendations, or general game knowledge.
-The primary focus of our endeavor, undertaken as part of our Software Practices class, lies in the detailed process and development journey rather than solely on the final product.
+The application will also be considered an educational platform where users can ask questions to a chatbot about game rules, recommendations, or general game knowledge.
+The primary focus of our endeavour, undertaken as part of our Software Practices class, lies in the detailed process and development journey rather than solely on the final product.

 ---

 ### Documents

 - Here is the Milestone #1 [Report](./docs/Documents/GoodGame_Milestone1_Report.pdf) of the project
+- Here is the Milestone #2 [Report](./docs/Documents/GoodGame_Milestone2_Report.pdf) of the project
 - Here is the [Timeline](./docs/Documents/GoodGame_Project_Timeline.pdf) of the project
 - Here is the [WBS](./docs/Documents/GoodGame_Project_WBS.pdf) of the project
+- Here is the [First Video Presentation](https://youtu.be/EXfxZS8mSnc) of the project
 - Here is the [Demo Video](https://youtu.be/i0P9WJMj1fM) of the project

 ---